NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/structRivet_1_1HasParticleChildWithout.md

 ---

-title: "Rivet::HasParticleChildWithout"
+title: 'struct Rivet::HasParticleChildWithout'
-summary: "Determine whether a particle has a child which doesn't meet the cut/function. "
+description: "Determine whether a particle has a child which doesn't meet the cut/function. "

 ---